Florida city permit guide

 City

 Miami Beach says businesses operating in the city need a business license package including Certificate of Use, Annual Fire Fee, and Business Tax Receipt.
-The CU process can include planning review and a fire inspection before the BTR is issued.
+A BTR is the Business Tax Receipt, and the CU/fire inspection process usually comes before the BTR is issued.

 Miami-Dade County Local Business Tax Receipt